 Nighttime fears are very common, and may include fears of intruders, monsters, unexplained sounds, and darkness.
 In this article, I review

-• Why kids may be biologically unprepared to handle nighttime fears by themselves,
+• Why kids may be biologically unprepared to cope by themselves,

 • How you can help your child overcome her fears and anxieties